The Parish Pastoral Council – What Has Been Achieved?

 One of the tasks that emerged from the pastoral plan was the setting up of a list of who lives in the parish and where they live so that collection envelopes, notices, and any other literature may be delivered correctly and efficiently.
 Several meetings were held with the parish collectors to decide how to gather the information.
 A computer data base package was purchased to make the recording of the information easier, and much of the information has now been entered into the data base by the parish secretary.

 Another task from the pastoral plan was the setting up of a bereavement group in the parish.
-The team members are:
+The team members were:

 This group was set up in April 2009, underwent training at St. John’s Pastoral Centre later the same month, and offers bereavement support to parishioners.